data-integrations/google-cloud/docs/GCSCopy-action.md

 When running on other clusters, the file must be present on every node in the cluster.

 * **JSON**: Contents of the service account JSON file.

+**Location:** The location where the destination gcs bucket will get created.
+This value is ignored if the bucket already exists.

 Example
 -------